plone/plone.app.event/docs/index.rst

     Features:

-    * Archetypes and Dexterity Type,
+    - Archetypes and Dexterity Type,
-    * Timezone support,
+    - Timezone support,
-    * Recurring Events,
+    - Recurring Events,
-    * Whole day events,
+    - Whole day events,
+    - Open end events (End on the same day),
+    - Icalendar export,
-    * Icalendar export.
+    - Icalendar import,
+    - Better calendar and events portlets,
+    - An event listing and event detail view.

     It was developed with these goals in mind:

     - Encapsulation and independence: All event related code should reside in a single package.
 Relevant, re-usable functionality is split to seperate packages.
 Plone's dependencies on calendar related code should be